teddjangg/non-iid-feature-screener/README.md

 # iid-screener

-A lightweight, domain-knowledge-free tool for detecting potential IID assumption violations at the feature level.
+A lightweight, domain-knowledge-free tool for detecting potential IID assumption violations at the feature level — specifically, features whose train/test correlation becomes unstable when data is split by row order.

 ## Quick Start